SeeminglyScience/EditorServicesCommandSuite/README.md

 # EditorServicesCommandSuite

-EditorServicesCommandSuite is a PowerShell module that needs a description.
+EditorServicesCommandSuite is a PowerShell module of editor commands to assist with editing PowerShell scripts in VSCode.

 This project adheres to the Contributor Covenant [code of conduct](https://github.com/SeeminglyScience/EditorServicesCommandSuite/tree/master/docs/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to seeminglyscience@gmail.com.